 Este conteúdo não está disponível no idioma selecionado.

-In a network environment, you can setup multiple clients with the identical configuration by deploying a remote diskless system.
-By using current Red Hat Enterprise Linux server version, you can save the cost of hard drives for these clients as well as configure the gateway on a separate server.
+In a network environment, you can set up multiple clients with the identical configuration by deploying a remote diskless system.
+By using the current Red Hat Enterprise Linux server version, you can save the cost of hard drives for these clients and configure the gateway on a separate server.

 The following diagram describes the connection of a diskless client with the server through Dynamic Host Configuration Protocol (DHCP) and Trivial File Transfer Protocol (TFTP) services.